 If you find it hard to pour slowly, you probably need to use a pour spout over the bottle.
 This is especially true when a bottle is full and the lack of air inside makes the liquid tend to chug out instead of pouring smoothly.

 Pour spouts are such a help whether you’re layering cocktails or just want to reduce mess.
 They can help keep liquid from dribbling down the side of the bottle.

 Orange dominates the flavor of this drink, followed by berry.
-The tequila adds its own notes, and what those notes are depends on the type of tequila you used.
+The tequila adds its own notes, and what those notes are depends on the exact type of tequila you used.

 For this drink, you don’t need to break out your top shelf bottle.
-Any good, drinkable tequila will work in a cocktail.
+Any good, drinkable tequila will work in this cocktail.